A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques for image models

 The goal of visualizing class activation maps in a CNN is to ensure that the model is taking a decision for the right reason and that it does not contain any inner bias due to learned spurious correlations or purposely misleading selected data.
-Taking as example Fig.\ref{fig:grad_cam}, we want the model to be able to detect the rabbit because it contains features typical of a rabbit and not because there is a grated carrot and a kitchen-like background since we want to be able to detect a rabbit even when there is no carrot nor any other typical background.
+Taking as example Fig.\ref{fig:grad_cam}, a binary classifier was trained to classify pictures of Lymphoid tissue and Esophagus membrane.
+We want the model to be able to predict that the RGB input image represents an Esophagus membrane because it contains features typical of an Esophagus.
+An expert in the medical field would be able to verify that the hottest regions are the ones that should be used to make the prediction.